-Just like in Matter of A-R-C-G, and as seen in the country conditions submitted herewith, Ms. Ortega Rodriguez presents abundant evidence describing how Colombian women and Colombian women in domestic relationships are treated as a group based on their gender, nationality, and relationship status.
+Just like in Matter of A-R-C-G, and as seen in the country conditions submitted herewith, Ms. Stern presents abundant evidence describing how Colombian women and Colombian women in domestic relationships are treated as a group based on their gender, nationality, and relationship status.
 The evidence demonstrates that in Colombia women as a group are subjected to persecution, and women in relationships are victims of domestic violence at the hands of their partners and receive no protection from the government; women are “murdered at the hands of their husbands, boyfriends, and relatives in and around their homes.”

 The Colombian government has, in response, enacted laws to address the various forms of violence against women, including specific laws against the murder of women, or “femicide.”
 The Colombian government also established a legal structure to deal with gender-based violence, the “Family Commissioner Office (Comisarías de Familia).”
 However, the laws that purport to protect women in Colombia from their abusers do not undermine this particular group classification, but rather emphasize that Colombian society views women as a group.
 The existence of such laws and programs demonstrate not only the pervasiveness of this societal problem in Colombia but also makes clear that the Colombian government has identified “Colombian Women” and “Colombian Women in Domestic Relationships” as a distinct group in Colombia which is in special need of protection, even as the Colombian government has failed to actually provide that protection.
 As our expert, Prof. Lirio Gutierrez Rivera explains, “[o]n the one hand, [domestic violence] is underreported.
 Many women do not seek assistance.
 On the other hand, the state or society is sufficiently sensitive to seeing domestic violence as a serious problem or part of the pandemic of violence against women.”
 The country conditions reports establish that this “high prevalence of violence against women, explicitly domestic violence,” has continued despite Colombia’s legal framework aimed at addressing domestic violence and that impunity for the perpetrators of acts of domestic violence against women continued to be a problem.
 Thus, although the Colombian government has failed to effectively protect Colombian women and enforce its domestic laws, the enactment of laws and programs to protect women from intimate partner violence shows that the Colombian government has recognized that Colombian Women, and Colombian Women in Domestic Relationships are distinct social groups in need of protection.

-Ms. Ortega Rodriguez Has a Political Opinion
+Ms. Stern Has a Political Opinion

-Ms. Ortega Rodriguez holds the political opinion that women, including Colombian women like herself, have the right to live their lives freely and independently.
+Ms. Stern holds the political opinion that women, including Colombian women like herself, have the right to live their lives freely and independently.
 For an opinion to qualify as “political,” it need not pertain to a particular political group and may be expressed through actions or words.
 The applicant need not consider herself an activist or dissident, or “couch [her] resistance in terms of a particular ideology.”
 The applicant must demonstrate, “through some evidence, either direct or circumstantial, that the persecutor knew of the applicant’s political opinion and has or likely will persecute the applicant because of it.”
 “The persecution may also be on account of an opinion imputed to the applicant by the persecutor, regardless of whether or not this imputation is accurate.”